smsaladi/codonw-slim/README.md

 ## Why the name codonW?

-Excepted directly from John Peden's CodonW README...
+Excerpted directly from John Peden's CodonW README...

 Well first you must realise that "clustal" (a very popular multiple alignment program by Des Higgins) was originally written in Paul's lab in